 Writing these end of year recaps every year always makes me feel all the things.
-I love looking back at all the pepeople I got to work with and I feel so grateful.
-Here are some stats from 2025:
+I love looking back at all the pepeople I got to work with, and I always feel so grateful.

-Overall it was another great year for my business and life.
+Overall, it was another great year for my business and life.
 More personal updates below!

 Shout out to my second shooters this year – Alex Segall, Katsposure, John Walsh, and Rachel!